ana-stanojevic/NOOC2020_assortativity_of_social_network/README.md

 The CollegeMsg dataset is comprised of messages sent on an online social network at the University of California, Irvine - [link](https://snap.stanford.edu/data/CollegeMsg.html).
 Graph is made out of this data such that an edge (u, v) means that user u sent a message to user v.

 Firstly, we plot the graph to observe the structure.
-It appears that there are a lot of periferal nodes that are connected to hubs and not among themselves.
+It appears that there are a lot of peripheral nodes that are connected to hubs and not among themselves.

 Furthermore, we use 3 different assortativity metrics for directed graph to assess the assortativity of the network.
 The metrics' are <img src="https://latex.codecogs.com/gif.latex?\dpi{400}r_d" width="16" height="11"/>, <img src="https://latex.codecogs.com/gif.latex?\dpi{400}r_{in}" width="20" height="11"/> and <img src="https://latex.codecogs.com/gif.latex?\dpi{400}r_{out}" width="23" height="11"/>.
 Their defintions can be found in *Assortative Mixing in Directed Biological Networks, Mahendra Piraveenan 1, Mikhail Prokopenko, Albert Zomaya, 2012*.